luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

 {
     parent::checkAccess($action, $model, $params);

-    // see if jwt user performs this action if (Yii::$app->jwt->identity && ($action == 'delete' || $action == 'update')) {
+    // see if JWT user performs this action if (Yii::$app->jwt->identity && ($action == 'delete' || $action == 'update')) {
         // if jwt user id is not equal the models user id, throw forbidden exception. if (Yii::$app->jwt->identity->id != $model->user_id) {